 - Availability of infrastructure, such as roads and water supply

 - Proposed use of the development

-Submit the completed application forms either via the Planning Portal or directly to the Development Control Service, together with the correct fee.
+Submit the completed application forms to the Planning Portal (opens in a new window).
+Paper forms can be sent directly to the Development Control Service, together with the correct fee.
 Please ensure that if submitting a paper application that you have submitted the correct number of copies.

 Pre-application advice for North Dorset

-From 1 April 2011, we are introducing charges for most planning advice.
-The fees will be payable before any advice is given and will apply to all requests for advice received after 31 March 2011.
-Free, informal advice will no longer be given over the telephone or to visitors to the Council's offices.
+Charges were introduced with effect from 1 April 2011 which cover most planning advice.
+These fees will be payable before any advice is given and will apply to all requests for advice.
+Free, informal advice will no longer be given over the telephone or to visitors to our offices.

 Notice to install electronic communications apparatus - North Dorset

 List of the Notices of intention to install electronic communications apparatus made to North Dorset District Council.

 Please download and view the documents for each mobile phone operator's anticipated roll out programme in respect of any proposed development within the North Dorset District Council boundary.